How to Overcome Nighttime Bedwetting Regression

 While some kids wet the bed every night, others may only have an accident a few times per month.
 And for those who aren’t frequent bedwetters, it can be confusing to have been dry for several weeks in a row and then suddenly discover they woke up with wet underwear.
 If your child experiences this, having an open and caring conversation can be helpful.

 Interviews with many parents about their family’s experiences with bedwetting show that it looks a little bit different for everyone.
-Some kids wet the bed every night, while others may only wet the bed a few times a month.
-It’s something that varies and it’s usually not anything a parent or child can fix or control.
-As long as their pediatrician says they’re healthy and developing well, there’s no need to worry.
+Some kids wet the bed every night while others may only wet the bed a few times a month.
+As a parent, you’ll want to be sure you understand why kids wet the bed and how to be supportive .
+But if you’re wondering how to overcome bedwetting, keep in mind that it’s usually not anything a parent or child can fix or control.
+If their pediatrician says they’re healthy and developing well, there’s no need to worry.

-While this inconsistency can be frustrating, this is a time when it’s particularly important for parents to reassure their children.
-Make sure they feel comforted and supported through using calm and positive language.
-Remind them that it’s simply part of their development, and eventually they’ll outgrow it permanently.
-That way, we can help them worry less – and enjoy childhood more.
+While inconsistency can be frustrating, this is a time when it’s particularly important for parents to reassure their children.
+Make sure they feel comforted and supported by using calm and positive language.
+Remind them that it’s simply part of their development and eventually they’ll outgrow it permanently.
+Try these conversation points:

 - I see you woke up wet this morning.
 I want to let you know that having an accident like this is totally normal.

-- This might happen once in a while at night and that’s perfectly okay!
+- This might happen occasionally at night and that’s perfectly okay!

 - As you get older, your body will eventually grow out of this.

-- In the meantime, I think we should keep using your Goodnites under your pajamas.
+- In the meantime, I think we should keep using your Goodnites® NightTime Underwear under your pajamas.
 What do you think about that?

-- Just remember how much we love and support you, and we can talk about this anytime you want.
+- Just remember how much we love and support you.
+We can talk about this anytime you want.